45i/TicTacToad/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.    [<- yet another bullshit copilot claim]

 ## Contact

-For any questions or suggestions, please open an issue or contact the project maintainers.
+For any questions or suggestions, please open an issue or contact the project maintainers.  [<- maintainers? yeah, right as if]

-Enjoy playing TicTacToad!
+Enjoy playing TicTacToad!  [you probably wont]

 > this documentation was made with AI [i couldnt be bothered]
+> also the neural network is turned off so it wont matter if the checkbox is turned on or off